IngoScholtes/kdd2018-tutorial/docs/index.md

 ---
 # Tutorial Outline

-On this companion page you can find accompanying software, data, and `jupyter` notebooks for the KDD2018 Hands-on Tutorial [Beyond Graph Mining: Higher-Order Data Analytics for Temporal Network Data]().
-The detailed program of this tutorial is as follows:
+On this companion page you can find accompanying software, data, and `jupyter` notebooks for the KDD2018 Hands-on Tutorial Beyond Graph Mining: Higher-Order Data Analytics for Temporal Network Data.
+A summary of the tutorial can be found in the [detailed proposal](https://www.researchgate.net/publication/325168357_Beyond_Graph_Mining_Higher-Order_Data_Analytics_for_Temporal_Network_Data).

+The detailed schedule of the tutorial is planned as follows:

 **Session 1: Introduction to Higher-Order Network Analytics**
 * 08:30 - 10:00 *

 *Higher-Order Network Analytics: A Primer* (30 minutes) [download slides](http://...)
-- Non-Markovian paths in temporal data streams
+- Non-Markovian paths in temporal network data
 - From graphs to higher-order generative models for paths
-- Higher-order centrality measures for time series data
+- Higher-order centrality measures for temporal network data

-*Hands-on Coding Session* (60 minutes) [download jupyter notebook](http://...)
+*Hands-on Coding Session* (60 minutes) [download notebook](http://...) [live solution](http://)
 - Getting started with Visual Studio Code, `jupyter` and `pathpy`
-- Path analysis and visualisation
+- Analysis and visualisation of paths and temporal networks in `pathpy`
-- Fitting Higher-Order Models
+- Fitting and visualising Higher-Order models
-- Exploration: Analysis of flight ticket and Metro passenger data [download data](http://...)
+- Exploration: Analysis of flight ticket and Metro passenger data

 **Coffee break**
 *10:00 - 10:30*